Fabora resources

 How is Fabora RAMS different from copied templates?

-Fabora RAMS helps teams work from saved company details, customers, sites, hazards, PPE, COSHH, equipment, and method steps, then export branded PDFs or share links after review.
-Copied templates usually rely more on manual editing and file discipline.
+You work from saved company details, customers, sites, hazards, PPE, COSHH, equipment and method steps, then export branded PDFs or share links after review.
+Templates lean far more on manual editing and someone keeping the files straight.

 Does RAMS software guarantee compliance?

-No. RAMS software can support drafting, structure, reuse, revision control, and issue output, but it does not guarantee compliance.
-Final review, suitability, approval, and use on the job stay with the business.
+No — and be wary of anything that says it does.
+Software helps with drafting, structure, reuse, revision control and issuing the pack, but it doesn't guarantee compliance.
+The final review, suitability, approval and use on the job stay with your business.

 Related reading